-Be sure to check the label before serving it to your parrot.
-As long as it’s plain, unsalted corn, you can offer your parrot a bite.
-Just keep in mind that canned varieties may be softer and less flavorful.
-Your parrot might not like eating this as much as it would enjoy eating fresh corn.
+Check the label before serving corn on the cob to your parrot.
+As long as it’s plain, unsalted corn, you can offer your parrot some.
+However, canned varieties may be softer and less flavorful.

 Frozen Corn On The Cob

-Frozen corn on the cob is a great alternative to the fresh kind.
-While some foods become soggy or flavorless when chilled, corn freezes very well.
-It can retain its taste, texture, and nutrients despite the conditions.
+Frozen corn on the cob is a good alternative to fresh corn on the cob.
+While some foods become soggy or flavorless when chilled, corn freezes well.
+It can retain its taste, texture, vitamins, and nutrients.

-Additionally, frozen corn can even be healthier than fresh kinds because of the process that it undergoes.
-This is because vegetables are frozen when they’re in peak condition.
+Frozen corn can be healthier than fresh kinds because of the process that it undergoes.
+This is because vegetables are frozen when they’ve just been picked and are in peak condition.

-On the other hand, fresh vegetables can wilt and wither as they sit on shelves and inside refrigerators.
+Fresh vegetables can wilt and wither as they sit on shelves and inside refrigerators.
 As the food ages, it loses nutrients.
-Its frozen counterpart, on the other hand, has those nutrients frozen, too.
+The frozen alternative has those nutrients frozen in.

 Is Corn On The Cob Good For Parrots?

-For a parrot, there are many health benefits to be found in corn on the cob.
+There are many health benefits of corn on the cob: